DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-The overall architecture of \framework~is shown in Figure~\ref{fig:architecture}.
-To use \framework, there are two main steps involved.
-1) \textbf{The offline training phase} involves one-time effort of constructing the latency and energy prediction models\footnote{The latency and energy prediction models should be distinguished from the deep learning models themselves.}, i.e., given a deep learning model structure, what is the end-to-end latency and energy consumption to run this model on a given device.
-Those prediction models are device-specific, indicating that the training process needs to be carried out on every single device of interest.
-To facilitate this process, we develop a suite of tools to automatically run deep learning models offline for multiple times along with varied parameters, and construct the prediction models by combining the extracted latency and energy information with the parameter setting.
-More details can be found in Section~\ref{sec:prediction_model}.
-2) In the \textbf{runtime phase}, DL applications rely on \framework to perform adaptive offloading for DL tasks.
+(1) \textbf{The offline training phase} involves a one-time effort of constructing the latency and energy prediction models\footnote{The latency and energy prediction models should be distinguished from the DL models themselves.}, i.e., given a DL model structure, what is the end-to-end latency and energy consumption to run this model on a given device (see Section~\ref{sec:prediction_model}).
+It should be mentioned that, the latency and energy prediction models are device-specific and heavily depend on the underlying hardware architecture.
+However, building such a model is a one-time effort and does not incur much engineering overhead based on our experience.
+In practice, the device or DL software vendors can perform such profiling and let developers download the model.

+(2) \textbf{The runtime phase}, where DL applications rely on \framework to perform adaptive offloading for DL tasks.
 There are following major components.

-$\bullet$ \emph{Decision Maker} is the core part of \framework runtime.
-Given a DL model to run, the decision maker identifies the optimal model partition point based on the latency/energy prediction models and the current device's running status provided by the \emph{System Profiler}.
-The decision made indicates which part of the model should be executed locally and which part should be offloaded to the nearby paired handheld, including two special cases of offloading none or the entire task.
-A key logic of \emph{Decision Maker} is to balance the tradeoff between the latency and the energy consumption.
-We will elaborate such a trade-off in Section~\ref{sec:decision}.
+$\bullet$ \textbf{Decision Maker} is the core part of \framework.
+Given a DL model to run, it identifies the optimal model partition point based on the latency/energy prediction models and both devices' running status.
+The decision dictates which part of the model should be executed locally and which part should be offloaded to the paired handheld, including two special cases of offloading none or the entire task.
+A key logic of the Decision Maker is to balance the tradeoff between the latency and the energy consumption (see Section~\ref{sec:decision}).

-$\bullet$ \emph{System Profiler} periodically profiles the system status including the pairing state, CPU governor (frequency) and CPU loads on both devices, GPU loads on handheld, Bluetooth bandwidth, etc. Such system dynamics can intuitively affect the decisions made by the \emph{Decision Maker}.
+$\bullet$ \textbf{System Profiler} periodically profiles the system status such as the pairing state, processor status, and the Bluetooth bandwidth, which will be used by the Decision Maker to balance key tradeoffs.